ddlinz/PBnB/README.md

 ## CITATION INSTRUCTIONS
 Posted software is available for free for research purposes under conditions of fair attribution.
 Please cite the listed research when using code for future scientific and engineering applications.

+Zabinsky, Z. B., and Huang H., “A Partition-based Optimization Approach for Level Set Approximation: Probabilistic Branch and Bound.”
+An invited book chapter in, Women in Industrial and Systems Engineering: Key Advances and Perspectives on Emerging Topics, Alice E. Smith, editor, Springer Nature, pages 113-158, 2020.